 Build a debug version of Santa:

 When working on Santa, it’s useful to have a way to quickly reload all of the Santa components.
-For this reason, there’s a special rule in the Santa BUILD file that will compile a new santa-driver, unload Santa if it’s running, install the new Santa in the right place and attempt to load it.
+For this reason, there’s a special rule in the Santa BUILD file that will build Santa, unload Santa if it’s running, install the new Santa in the right place and attempt to load it.

-This is only to be done a machine that is actively developing, unloading and loading kernel extensions.
+This is only to be done a machine that is actively developing Santa.

 - From the utilities menu select